-- Off: When the cycle is completed, the tool remains at the cycle end position - On: Tool returns to the starting point
+■ Off: When the cycle is completed, the tool remains at the cycle end position.

 The tool moves from the starting point to the contour end point X2 at the programmed feed rate and remains at the cycle end position.

 Contour linear, transverse (with return)